About The Program

 - No expensive books or lab equipment required

 Once registered in the program, students pay for and complete modules entirely on their own schedule.
 Open enrolment allows you the flexibility to complete modules at your own pace, in your own place.
 Typical program completion time is 28 weeks of part time study; however, students with prior training, experience, education or more time allocated to the program may complete it in less time.
 Non-traditional learners are welcoming the program.
 More than 20 percent of students enrolled in our technical distance education programs are women, compared with only 2 percent in our traditional classroom-based technology training program.Upgrade your technical skills

 - Upgrade your skills and prepare yourself for entry into or promotion within the technical trades by completing the Robotics Technician Certificate program.

 - Engineers will find this program helpful to provide a practical re-enforcement of the theoretical knowledge they have already attained.

 - Trades people such as electricians, millwrights, and maintenance mechanics will benefit from the enhanced technical knowledge and skills they will attain from the in-depth course material combined with robotics simulation software.

 The Robotics Technician Certificate program is delivered through an interactive learning package.
-Upon registration students receive a CD-ROM containing 13 modules of curriculum, Robotics laboratory simulation software; web based supplemental resources, online testing and toll-free tutorial and technical support.
+Upon registration students receive a USB or CD-ROM containing 13 modules of curriculum, Robotics laboratory simulation software; web based supplemental resources, online testing and toll-free tutorial and technical support.
 A supplemental textbook is also available to you at an additional cost.Pay-as-you-learn registration

 With the pay-as-you-learn registration option you can enrol in the program for as little as $490 which includes all learning materials, all learning materials, laboratory simulation software, user guide and Module 1 exam and tutorial support.
 Registration for each of the remaining 12 modules is $85/module.
 You may register for one or more modules at any time.Accreditation